open5e/open5e/source/Spellcasting/spells_a-z/c/circle-of-death.rst

 **Duration:** Instantaneous

-A sphere of negative energy ripples out in a 60 foot radius sphere from a point within range.
+A :ref:`srd:sphere` of negative energy ripples out in a 60 foot radius :ref:`srd:sphere` from a point within range.
 Each creature in that area must make a Constitution saving throw.
 A target takes 8d6 necrotic damage on a failed save, or half as much damage on a successful one.